Skip to main content

 Open Viewer

-Opens the stand-alone VR Viewer, viewer can be then used to open a VR package, or to share a VR package with others.
+Opens the stand-alone SimLab VR Viewer, viewer that can be used to open VR packages, or to share VR packages with others.

 Stet Start Position

 Loads the Viewer Start model, clicking on any place in the scene after clicking Set Start Position will snap the Viewer Start model to the picked location.
-The Viewer Start model defines the start place for the VR experience viewer and the orientation at the experience will start at.
+The Viewer Start Position defines the start place for the VR experience at which the viewer and the orientation will start experience.

 image-1640952738805.png